Domain Property Management Blog

 Do landlords in Illinois have to store their tenants’ deposits in an interest-bearing account?

 Yes!
-Security deposit laws state how you store the security deposit depends on the number of rental units that you own.
+Security Deposit Interest Act states how you store the security deposit depends on the number of rental units that you own.
 If you own less than 25 units, then you are free from following any storage rules under the security deposit law.

 But a landlord who owns at least 25 units must store their tenants’ deposits in an interest-bearing account under two circumstances.
 One, if all of the 25 units are located in a single building or complex; and two, if you keep the deposit for at least 6 months.